 24. Create an editorial calendar if you need structure and motivation to keep producing content.

 25. Have a running list of topics, which you can pull post ideas from at any time.
-Researching competitors is a great way to find content you should produce for your own website.
+Researching competitors is a great way to find content you should produce for your own blog.

 26. Report timely news and developments within your niche, but make sure to add your own insights and not just echo someone else’s opinion.
 Becoming the go-to resource for news in your community can be a great source of recurring traffic.